Konder1971/solardead/content/pages/index.md

       text: Unblock your team boost your time to production
       color: text-dark
       type: TitleBlock
+      styles:
+        self:
+          textAlign: center
     subtitle: Subtitle goes here
     text: >
+      <div style="text-align: left">A Netlify Create website is a git repo that
+      you own.
+Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.</div>

+      A Netlify Create website is a git repo that you own.
+Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.

       A Netlify Create website is a git repo that you own.
 Every code commit is instantly reflected in the visual editor and since every visual edit is a git commit, git workflows and collaboration just work.